Imperial Mosque (Pristina)

-The mosque was declared a Monument of Culture of Exceptional Importance in 1990 by the Republic of Serbia.
+Based on the monument, structure, construction way and decorative elements it ranks among the most important buildings of Islamic architecture in Eastern Europe.

 History

+The mosque was built as a dominating building on the landscape of Prishtina.
 During the Austro-Turkish wars, at the end of the 17th century, it was temporarily turned into a Catholic church.
 One of the most prominent Albanian writers, Pjetër Bogdani, also an active leader of the pro-Austrian rebels, was buried here.
 After the Ottomans regained control, in 1690, the bones of Pjetër Bogdani were exhumed and thrown into the street by the Ottoman soldiers.

+It underwent restoration between 1682-83 during the reign of Sultan Mehmed IV, and centuries later following the 1955 earthquake.
+The monument was declared to be under state protection by the Provincial Office for the Protection of Monuments in 1953 as it was in poor condition.
+Partial conservation efforts were conducted between 1955 and 1990.
+In 2004, further restoration studies and plans were prepared by a specialized team from Turkey which were approved by the cultural heritage authorities of Kosovo and Turkey in 2006.